nikic/PHP-Parser/doc/0_Introduction.markdown

 What can it parse?
 ------------------

-The parser supports parsing PHP 5.2-8.0, with the following exceptions:
+The parser supports parsing PHP 7 and PHP 8 code, with the following exceptions:

  * Namespaced names containing whitespace (e.g. `Foo \ Bar` instead of `Foo\Bar`) are not supported.
    These are illegal in PHP 8, but are legal in earlier versions.
 However, PHP-Parser does not support them for any version.

+PHP-Parser 4.x had full support for parsing PHP 5.
+PHP-Parser 5.x has only limited support, with the following caveats:

+ * Some variable expressions like `$$foo[0]` are valid in both PHP 5 and PHP 7, but have different interpretation.
+In such cases, the PHP 7 AST will always be constructed (using `($$foo)[0]` rather than `${$foo[0]}`).
+ * Declarations of the form `global $$var[0]` are not supported in PHP 7 and will cause a parse error.
+In error recovery mode, it is possible to continue parsing after such declarations.

 As the parser is based on the tokens returned by `token_get_all` (which is only able to lex the PHP version it runs on), additionally a wrapper for emulating tokens from newer versions is provided.
-This allows to parse PHP 7.4 source code running on PHP 7.0, for example.
-This emulation is somewhat hacky and not perfect, but it should work well on any sane code.
+This allows to parse PHP 8.0 source code running on PHP 7.1, for example.
+This emulation is not perfect, but works well in practice.

+Finally, it should be noted that the parser aims to accept all valid code, not reject all invalid code.
+It will generally accept code that is only valid in newer versions (even when targeting an older one), and accept code that is syntactically correct, but would result in a compiler error.

 What output does it produce?
 ----------------------------